virteal/l8/README.md

 ```

 Code that is executed when an event happens is often named "callback".
 This is
-because it is the "event loop" (though "dispatch()") that "calls" that code.
+because it is the "event loop" (though "dispatch()") that "calls back" that
+code.

 ```
   function process_mouse_over(){